-Individuals who are married and/or reside with dependents either receive an on-base family house rent free, or they receive a monthly housing allowance to rent (or buy) a place off base.
-The amount of the monthly housing allowance depends on the member's rank, location of assignment, and whether or not he/she has dependents (spouse and/or children).
+Individuals who are married or reside with dependents either receive an on-base family house rent-free or they receive a monthly housing allowance to rent (or buy) a place off base.
+The amount of the monthly housing allowance depends on the member's rank, the location of assignment, and whether or not he/she has dependents (spouse and children).

 Members of the National Guard and Reserves are also entitled to a housing allowance when on full-time active duty.
 However, it works a little differently.
 If the Guard/Reserve member is on active duty (full-time duty) for 30 days or longer, they receive the same monthly housing allowance as do active duty members.